sadig41/jgitfx-deprecated/README.md

 ## How to build?

 Unfortunately not at all right now, since there are some more dependencies on other projects that I have not properly published yet.
 If you are interested in trying JGitFX feel free to contact me so I can send you a compiled snapshot.

+## Logo
+The JGitFX Logo is based on the original git logo by Jason Long.
+For more info please refer to https://git-scm.com/downloads/logos